Privacy

 Under GDPR regulations we are required to carry out a Data Protection Impact Assessment (DPIA) when undertaking new projects which involve the processing of personal data.
 Completing a DPIA helps us to identify any data risks at an early stage and to take steps to minimise these risks as part of the project development process.

-Data Protection Impact Assessments were completed for the following projects during 2018/19:
+Data Protection Impact Assessments were completed for the following projects during 2024/2025:

-Please contact the Data Protection Officer should you require any further information regarding these DPIAs.
+Please contact the data protection officer should you require any further information regarding these DPIAs.

 Where can I get further advice?

 We have a data protection officer who makes sure we respect your rights and follow the law.
-If you have any concerns or questions about how we look after your personal information, please contact the data protection officer by email or by calling 07710064950.
+If you have any concerns or questions about how we look after your personal information, please contact the data protection officer by email or by calling 020 8154 9468.
 Alternatively, you could write to:

 Data Protection Officer